GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 #### 6. ORC

 ##### Inspection of ORC files
-The inspection pipeline will read ORC files from input GCS storage bucket and the results of will be written in BigQuery tables.
+The inspection pipeline will read ORC files from an input Cloud Storage bucket and the results will be written in BigQuery tables.

 ```commandline